-Two suspects identified in deadly Quebec City mosque attack
+One suspect in custody after six killed in ‘terrorist attack’ at Quebec mosque

 “My youngest is completely traumatized.
 He was crying.
 It's shocking; I never thought this would happen.”

 Mohammed Yangui, the mosque president, said 60 to 100 people are usually at the mosque for evening prayers.
-He was not present for the shooting but spoke to several witnesses who said the men worked their way through two floors of the mosque, reloading as they went.
+He was not present for the shooting but spoke to several witnesses.

 “A mass shooting.
 In Quebec City.
 I can’t believe it,” he said.
 “We’ve never done anything to provoke anyone, and we’ve never cultivated hatred for anyone.
 I’m just beside myself.”

-They walked in on the ground floor of the mosque where men pray, Mr. Yangui said, and also went to the second floor.

-Mr. Trudeau said he was being briefed on the attack and was in contact with Mr. Couillard, who drove during the night to Quebec City from his home in the Lac St. Jean area.
+Mr. Trudeau said he was being briefed on the attack and was in contact with Mr. Couillard.

 “We condemn this terrorist attack on Muslims in a centre of worship and refuge,” Mr. Trudeau said in a statement.